-Description The subjects comprise an end terraced villa.
-Accommodation GROUND FLOOR - Lounge, Kitchen, Dining Room, Study, Utility Room and Shower Room.
-FIRST FLOOR - Three Bedrooms and Bathroom.
-Gross internal floor area (m2) 105m2 or thereby.
-Neighbourhood and location The subjects are located within the Bishopbriggs district of Glasgow where surrounding properties are of similar design, vintage and character.
+Description The subjects comprise a semi detached villa.
+Accommodation GROUND FLOOR: Hallway, Lounge, Dining Room and Kitchen.
+FIRST FLOOR: 3 Bedrooms and Bathroom.
+Cross internal floor area (m2) 04 mg2 on the arehy Gross internal floor area (m2) 81m2 or thereby.
+Neighbourhood and location The subjects are located within the Westerton district of Bearsden where surrounding properties are of similar design and vintage.
 Adequate local shopping, educational and transport facilities are available.
-Age 1930.
+The subjects are located within the Westerton Garden suburb, an area of conservation.
+Age Circa 1913.
 Weather Dry and bright.
-Chimney stacks The chimney stacks have been removed.
+Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+The chimney stack is externally rendered.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of pitched timber construction externally clad in tiles.
-Access can be gained to the roof void via a hatch within the bedroom.
-Only an extremely limited inspection was possible of the area due to being floored and lined and with contents stored within.
-Rainwater fittings Visually inspected with the aid of binoculars where Namwatai manga appropriate.
-The rainwater system is of PVC and cast iron design.
+The roof is of pitched timber construction externally clad in slate.
+Only a limited head and shoulders inspection possible of the roof void.
+Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
+Rainwater system is of metal and PVC design.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of cavity brick construction externally rendered.
-No access was gained to the gable of the extension.
+The main walls would appear to be of brick construction externally rendered.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows are of uPVC double glazed design.
+The windows are of timber sash single glazed design.
 External decorations Visually inspected.
-External accordions Paint finished and decorated external surfaces will require redecoration on a regular basis.
+Paint finished and decorated external surfaces will require redecoration on a regular basis.
 Conservatories / porches N/A

 Communal areas N/A Garages and permanent outbuildings Visually inspected.
-There is a former car garage to the rear.
+There is a single car garage pertaining to the property.
+A large number of contents are stored within.
 Outside areas and boundaries Visually inspected.
-Well maintained garden grounds.
+There are good sized garden grounds pertaining to the property.
 Ceilings Visually inspected from floor level.
-The ceilings would appear to be finished in lath and plaster and plasterboard design.
+The ceilings are finished in lath and plaster design.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls would appear to be finished in lath and plaster and plasterboard design.
+The internal walls are finished in lath and plaster design.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
 No sub floor inspection was possible, the sub floor access hatch could not be located.
 No comment can be made on the condition of the sub floor area.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal doors are of timber panel design.
-Kitchen facilities are on modern lines.
+Internal doors are of timber panel design.
+Adequate kitchen units.